y-muller/pegasus-android-helpers/README.md

 Runs Skyscraper on all your game platforms.
 No configuration is needed as the script reads Skyscraper's config.ini file.
 The first run can take a long time.
 The next time, only platforms with new files since the previous run are scraped.

+To start over and scrape all the platforms, run `Scrape -a` or delete the file `.skyscraper/scrape.lastrun`.

 **[CleanMetadata](scripts/CleanMetadata)**

 When you delete games, it's assets are still there in your filesystem (covers, videos...).
 This scripts finds those orphaned files and create a script to delete them.
 Review the file `pfe_delete_orphans.sh` and run it if you are happy with what you see.